prototypo/GravitysChild/Dramatis_Personae.md

 ## Aapo's fellow students

-Elisa, a natural leader.
+Elisa (F), a natural leader.
 She is three years older than Aapo.

-Alanna, a highly intuitive thinker.
+Alanna (F), a highly intuitive thinker.

-Alejandro, an aggressive smartarse.
+Alejandro (M), an aggressive smartarse.

-Sergio, a quiet boy, friends with Aapo.
+Sergio (M), a quiet boy, friends with Aapo.
 Good at math, but not as good as Aapo.

-TODO
+Michael (M, godlike), Fang (F, virtuous), Qiang (A, better).

 ## Spacecraft: